eosnetworkfoundation/docs/docs/07_tools/01_history-tools/balance-snapshot.md

 * Pending stake refunds

 It automatically determines the system token from the system contract's `rammarket` table.
 This example makes the following assumptions:
-* The example `eosio.system` contract in https://github.com/EOSIO/eosio.contracts is installed and initialized on the `eosio` account.
+* The example `eosio.system` contract in https://github.com/eosnetworkfoundation/eos-system-contracts is installed and initialized on the `eosio` account.
-* The example `eosio.token` contract in https://github.com/EOSIO/eosio.contracts is installed on the `eosio.token` account and manages the system token.
+* The example `eosio.token` contract in https://github.com/eosnetworkfoundation/eos-system-contracts is installed on the `eosio.token` account and manages the system token.

-Note: use the `update_eosio_token_to_cdt1.6` branch (temporary) of `eosio.contracts` during build.
+Note: use the `update_eosio_token_to_cdt1.6` branch (temporary) of `eos-system-contracts` during build.

 ## balance.snap.hpp